 Celebration & Prizegiving is considered as an occasion when the 'Prep School family' has the opportunity of looking back on the year and celebrating our successes - large and small.
-It is, also, often a time of looking forward which affords a time of reflection.
+It is, also, often a time of both looking forward and a time of reflection.